wazuh/wazuh-documentation/source/migrating-from-ossec/ossec-agent.rst

 .. code-block:: bash

-   $ cp -p /var/ossec_backup/etc/ossec.conf /var/ossec/etc/ossec.conf.orig
+   $ cp -p /var/ossec_backup/etc/agent.conf /var/ossec/etc/agent.conf.orig
    $ cp -p /var/ossec_backup/etc/local_internal_options.conf /var/ossec/etc/local_internal_options.conf
    $ cp -p /var/ossec_backup/etc/client.keys /var/ossec/etc/
    $ cp -p /var/ossec_backup/queue/rids/* /var/ossec/queue/rids/

-There have been some syntax changes, and new settings, incorporated to ``ossec.conf`` file.
+There have been some syntax changes, and new settings, incorporated to ``agent.conf`` file.
 Please review this file manually in order to import your previous configuration.
 More specifically, one of the changes is the configuration stanza for the communication with the manager:

 .. code-block:: xml